What is dynamic books? Why should B2B sales teams care?

 What do reps think?

-Sales reps have to deal with a lot of change - they're always dealing with new products to sell, updates to their commissions and quotas, new team structure, and so much more.
+Sales reps have to deal with a lot of change - they're always dealing with new products to sell, updates to their commissions and sales quotas, new team structure, and so much more.
 But just because they're used to change, it doesn't mean they love change.
 So naturally, sellers can be a little apprehensive before a dynamic books roll-out.
 However, we've found that reps pretty quickly see the results of this change, and it doesn't take long for them to love it.

 "I was talking to an AE who said, 'You cannot take dynamic books away… Dynamic books is the best thing that I've seen in sales.
 It gives me focus.'
 It's music to my ears to hear this from our reps."